Eschatologue/CM_wiki/docs/character-creation/feat/feat-4th-level.md

     After making an attack with a Glaive, Halberd, Pike, Quarterstaff or Spear, you can use a **Bonus Action** to make a melee attack with the opposite end of the weapon; this attack uses the same ability modifier as the primary attack.

-    The weapon's damage die for this attack is a :die-d4: d4, and the attack deals bludgeoning damage.
+    The weapon's damage die for this attack is a :die-d4: d4, and the attack deals :dmg-bludgeoning: Bludgeoning damage.

 - **Reactive Strike**